Wastewater Treatment Plant

 Adel, IA

 The City of Adel, Iowa, has experienced substantial growth in population over the past decade.
-As a result, the City’s existing aerated wastewater lagoon was insufficient to meet the community’s growing needs.
+As a result, the City’s existing aerated wastewater lagoon was insufficient to meet the community’s growing needs and more stringent effluent requirements on the Raccoon River.

 The final design was completed, approved, and bid for construction in 2020 and construction was completed in 2023.
 The final project included the re-use and conversion of the existing lagoons for sludge storage and flow equalization.
 The new facility achieves regulatory compliance and provides capacity for growth, but also achieves nutrient removal goals for Total Nitrogen and Total Phosphorous.

-In a separate project, which will be completed in late 2025, a new Laboratory and Administration Building will be constructed to provide operations and administrative space for City staff and operators.
+In a separate project, which was completed in November 2025, a new Laboratory and Administration Building was constructed to provide operations and administrative space for City staff and operators.

 Highlights